Sant'Andrea in Percussina

 Sant'Andrea in Percussina is a frazione of San Casciano Val di Pesa in the Metropolitan City of Florence, Tuscany, Italy.
 The village is located between San Casciano Val di Pesa and Florence.
-Niccolò Machiavelli wrote his treatise The Prince at his home here, the Albergaccio, where he lived when in exile.
-A small museum is dedicated to the great writer; the villa, now Villa Bossi-Pucci stands close by the Hostel where Machiavelli used to "let off steam".
+(Note: That is, by driving, bicycling, or hiking.
+Some bus trips require a change in San Casciano, and doubling back on a local bus.)
+Niccolò Machiavelli wrote his treatise The Prince at his family home here, the Albergaccio, where he lived when in exile.
+A small museum is dedicated to the great writer; the villa, now Villa Bossi-Pucci, stands close by the Hostel where Machiavelli used to "let off steam".